More than 50 killed in Benghazi, Tripoli clashes

 "The UN should play a leading role in reaching a ceasefire in conjunction with the Libyan government and other internal partners, with the full support of the international envoys," a statement issued after a meeting in Brussels said.

 But three years after Gaddafi's demise, Libya's transition to democracy has been delayed by political infighting and militia violence.
-Armed groups have also targeted the oil industry to pressure the state.
+Armed groups have also targetted the oil industry to pressure the state.

-(Additional reporting by Ahmed Elumami in Benghazi; Writing by Aziz El Yaakoubi; Editing by Patrick Markey, Angus MacSwan and David Evans)
+(Reporting by Ahmed Elumami and Feras Bosalum in Benghazi; Writing by Aziz El Yaakoubi; Editing by Patrick Markey and Angus MacSwan)